eccelerators/livt-math/CONTEXT.md

 ### Fields

 Fields are values owned by a component.
+Declare fields directly in the component body with `name: type` forms.
+The declaration shape tells Livt whether the field is private state, public state, or a hardware signal.

-A field without `public` is private:
+A field without `public` is private stored state:

 ```livt
 component PacketStatistics